aspnetboilerplate/aspnetboilerplate/doc/WebSite/EventBus-Domain-Events.md

 ASP.NET Boilerplate finds all the classes that implement **IEventHandler** that are registered with **dependency injection** (for example, by implementing ITransientDependency as the samples above).
-It then registers them to the eventbus **automatically**.
-When an event occurs, it uses dependency injection to get a reference to the handler, and after handling the event, releases it.
+It then registers them to the event bus **automatically**.
+When an event occurs, it uses dependency injection to get a reference to the handler and, after handling the event, releases it.
 This is the **suggested** way of using the event bus in ASP.NET Boilerplate.